Sysix/broadcast-single-worker/README.md

 // connect to worker to the channel, other browser tab will be notified
 // this will trigger start-worker event for the current tab
-// this will tigger stop-worker event for the other tab with has the main worker worker.connect();
+// this will trigger stop-worker event for the other tab with has the main worker worker.connect();

 // when you no longer want to listen for other tabs